microprediction/microprediction/README.md

 # microprediction [docs](https://microprediction.github.io/microprediction/) and [leaderboards](https://www.microprediction.org/leaderboard.html) ![deploy](https://github.com/microprediction/microprediction/workflows/deploy/badge.svg)

+Assertions:
-For people who think markets are better at short-horizon prediction than models ([discuss](https://www.linkedin.com/posts/petercotton_tldr-activity-6983896509490610176-JTJB?utm_source=share&utm_medium=member_desktop) of read my [book](https://mitpress.mit.edu/books/microprediction)), just harder to wield.
+ - Markets are better at short-horizon prediction than models ([discuss](https://www.linkedin.com/posts/petercotton_tldr-activity-6983896509490610176-JTJB?utm_source=share&utm_medium=member_desktop))
+ - The microprediction platform makes it trivial to create an wield your own bespoke market.
+ - This could lead somewhere (see the [book](https://mitpress.mit.edu/books/microprediction)).

 If you would to see how *easy* it is to wield a *new kind of market*, see the [docs](https://microprediction.github.io/microprediction/) and, therein, observe that you can receive live [help](https://microprediction.github.io/microprediction/meet.html) getting started on Fridays, or in the [slack channel](https://microprediction.github.io/microprediction/slack.html).